FAC654PQuick Link for Internal Postings:

-Hard copy materials will not be accepted for consideration.
-Candidates must submit an online application and must attach a cover letter, curriculum vitae, unofficial transcripts, evidence of teaching experience/philosophy, and contact information for three professional/current references.
+Candidates should submit an online candidate profile, cover letter, curriculum vitae, unofficial transcripts, evidence of teaching experience/philosophy, and contact information for three current references.

 Western Carolina University uses E-Verify to confirm employment eligibility of all newly hired employees.
 To learn more about E-Verify, including your rights and responsibilities, please visit www.dhs.gov/E-Verify.
 Proper documentation of identity and employability are required at the time of employment.

 All new employees are required to have listed credentials/degrees verified within 30 days of employment.
 All new employees who will be teaching are required to provide official transcripts within 30 days of employment.
 Transcripts should be provided for the highest earned degree and/or the degree which is being used to satisfy credential/qualification requirements.AA/EOE:

 Western Carolina University is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race; color; religion; sex; sexual orientation; gender identity or expression; national origin; age; disability; genetic information; political affiliation; National Guard or veteran status, consistent with applicable federal, state and local laws, regulations, and policies, and the policies of The University of North Carolina.
 Additionally, the University promotes the realization of equal employment opportunity for minorities, women, persons with disabilities, and veterans through its affirmative action program.University Safety:

 Persons with disabilities requiring accommodations in the application and interview process please call (828) 227-7218 or email at email@example.com.